 - Participants in the 4H Spin Club class will be provided with a kit to share with their team in class.

 Lake County Robotics Competition - Team CLC (Grades 7-12)

 This class is for students interested in learning about robotics and introductory programming using the Tetrix robotics platform.
-Students will participate in the Lake County Robotics Competition (LCRC), a low cost, low barriers introduction to robotics using a team-based competition framework that lasts from January through April 2022.
+Students will participate in the Lake County Robotics Competition (LCRC), a low cost, low barriers introduction to robotics using a team-based competition framework that lasts from January through April 2024.
 LCRC is an alternative to the more formal competitions such as Vex or First Robotics.
-LCRC is a logical next step for students aging out of the 4H Robotics Showcase, but also open to seventh through 12th grade students brand new to robotics.
+LCRC is a logical next step for students aging out of the 4H Robotics Showcase, but also open to 7th through 12th grade students brand new to robotics.
 Mentoring and technical assistance will be provided by CLC Engineering Interns during Saturday build sessions.
-The class will culminate with students participating in the LCRC finals at Maker Faire Lake County on April 9th, 2022.
-Participation and the use of robotics kits are free, funded in part by a grant from Baxter International Foundation.
+The class will culminate with students participating in the LCRC finals at Maker Faire Lake County on April 13, 2024.
+Cost for participation in the 14-week class and the use of robotics kits is $50, funded in part by a grant from Baxter International Foundation.

 Both classes are supported by students and faculty in the CLC Engineering Transfer program.
 Additional information is available by contacting the Explore program at CPEInfo@clcillinois.edu or CLC Engineering Department Co-Chair Rob Twardock at email@example.com.